mcohenfuentes/django-crud-app-book-collector/README.md

 - ✅ Search or filter books by title, author, or genre
 - 📷 Allow users to upload custom book cover images
-- ✨ Add a favorites feature or rating system
+- ✨ Add a favorites feature/rating system
 - 📊 Dashboard view with reading stats
 - 🗂️ Tagging system for better book organization
 - 🤝 Community component where users can comment on each others books/notes